jiachengzhang1/spacex-and-mars/README.md

 * Semantic UI

 ## What's next👇
+* Add launch filters
+* Add data visualizations
 * Code refactoring
 * Improve UI for mobile version
-* Adding SpaceX rocket and spaceship pages
+* Add SpaceX rocket and spaceship pages

 I'm open for any feedbacks or concerns!😃 Thanks you🙏 And Go SpaceX🚀🚀